 COVID-19: Guidance relating to the Planning Process

-6. Permitted Development - as part of the response to the pandemic, pubs/restaurants are now able to operate as takeaways under permitted development rights, restrictions on food deliveries to shops have also been relaxed.
+Rights of pubs/restaurants who are now able to operate as takeaways along with relaxed restrictions on food deliveries to shops.
 We are aware of these issues and confirm that we will not investigate enforcement complaints in this regard.